 By DENNIS A. BROWN II

-(Dennis A. Brown II is originally from Louisville, Ky., and currently lives in Dearborn.
-He currently is a junior clerk in the Treasurer’s Office for the city of Melvindale.
+(Dennis A. Brown, II is originally from Louisville, Ky., and currently lives in Dearborn.
+He currently works as a grocery store cashier.
 He was diagnosed with autism at 17 and with severe Asperger’s syndrome at 35.
-He is a former radio broadcaster and volunteers his time and effort by writing, recording, and producing a series of public service announcements about autism awareness for non-commercial radio stations.)
+He’s a former radio broadcaster and volunteers his time and effort by writing, recording, and producing public service announcements about autism awareness for non-commercial radio stations.)